 This discrimination has always been there.
 And then came the Coronavirus.
-Apparently it gave people the right to use it as an excuse to be racist.
-Asian looking people are being discriminated even more.
+Apparently, it gave people the right to use it as an excuse to be racist.
+Asian-looking people are being discriminated against even more.

 The „icing on the cake“ was when I heard the song on Radio 10 “Beter volkomen dan Chinezen”.
 This song sums up the level of ignorance that lots of people still have.
 Some people have already died of the virus and they decided to turn it into a “funny” (but actually just racist) song.
 It’s just disgusting and disrespectful.